mudachyo/Crossfi/README-EN.md

 ---
 ## How to run
 - Install extension in your browser [Violentmonkey](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag?hl=be)
-- In order for Сrossfi to open in a browser, install [this script](https://github.com/mudachyo/Сrossfi/raw/main/crossfi-web.user.js)
+- In order for Crossfi to open in a browser, install [this script](https://github.com/mudachyo/Crossfi/raw/main/crossfi-web.user.js)
-- To install **autoclicker** install [this script](https://github.com/mudachyo/Сrossfi/raw/main/crossfi-autoclicker.user.js)
+- To install **autoclicker** install [this script](https://github.com/mudachyo/Crossfi/raw/main/crossfi-autoclicker.user.js)
-- Open [Bot Сrossfi](https://web.telegram.org/k/#?tgaddr=tg%3A%2F%2Fresolve%3Fdomain%3Dxficonsolebot%26start%3D2475526) and run the game
+- Open [Bot Crossfi](https://web.telegram.org/k/#?tgaddr=tg%3A%2F%2Fresolve%3Fdomain%3Dxficonsolebot%26start%3D2475526) and run the game

 - ![Result](result.gif)